 Armstrong Library, (McCardell Bicentennial Hall 209)

 Armstrong Library must be open in order for you to retrieve your print job from the plotter.
 See go/hours.
-For students to print to this plotter, you must print from:

 - Open your poster.